clement-c/SpaceProgram/Readme.md

 General TODO list for the project management and code cleanup, not directky linked to deliverables.

+- [ ] Enforce a MainWindow in the WindowManager/Application (for context sharing with other windows, glad initializaing on that context)
 - [ ] Move thirdparty dependencies to a side project that can be retrieved as an archive in CMake